-5.8 Assistant professor
+5.9 Assistant professor

 Assistant professor is the title of a fixed-term career development position.
-The purpose of the position is to give teaching staff an opportunity to develop their independence as a researcher and to acquire the scientific and pedagogical skills to qualify for the position of senior lecturer.
+The purpose of the position is to give teachers an opportunity to develop their independence as a researcher and to acquire the scientific and pedagogical skills to qualify for the position of senior lecturer.

 Chapter 4, Section 4a of the Higher Education Ordinance provides that the eligibility requirements for the position of assistant professor are the same as for senior lecturer; i.e. a doctorate or the corresponding research competence.
-The position is primarily intended for someone who has been awarded a doctorate or achieved the equivalent competence within five years of the deadline for application to the position of assistant professor.
+The position is primarily intended for someone who has been awarded a doctorate or achieved the equivalent competence within a maximum of five or a maximum of seven years of the deadline for application to the position of assistant professor.